 In the DVD files, you should see a file called setup64.
 Double click on it to install the VMware workstation tools on your VM.

 In the VMware Tools Setup wizard, choose Typical and click next.

-After few seconds, the VMware tools will be installed on your machine.
+After a few seconds, the VMware Tools will be installed on your machine.
 Click on Finish on the installation wizard.